 Tackling draughts from windows, keyholes and doors is also important...

-If you've a gym membership consider showering at the gym after your workouts instead of at home (if you don't already).
+If you have a gym membership consider showering at the gym or at work if you have the facilities.

-A five-minute electric shower costs around 30 cent meaning if you were to shower at the gym even three times a week, it could save you around a fiver a month (every little helps!)
+A five-minute electric shower costs almost 30 cent meaning if you were to shower at the gym three times a week, it could save you around a fiver a month (every little helps!)

 So if you don't live too far from work consider the odd extra trip into the office.

-If you have a smart meter or a night saver meter, see if you can move your consumption to less expensive times of the day and night.
+If you have a smart meter that you've activated or a night saver meter, see if you can move your consumption to less expensive times of the day and night.

 Some smart tariffs offer completely free electricity on some days at the weekend while night saver meters offer up to half-price electricity between 11pm and 8am in winter time (12am and 9am in summer).
-Many new appliances have delay start timers and this can help you avoid peak-time usage.
+Many new appliances have delay start functions which can help you avoid turning them on at peak-times.

 There are of course potential fire risks to running appliances late at night, so consider this and weigh up the risk/cost benefits for yourself.